-This page has more vocabulary exercises about the relationship between governments and NGOs (non-governmental organizations, often called ‘non-profits’ in th U.S., since they are not corporations for the purpose of making a profit.)
-It is a continuation of the gapfill essay started in Types of Organizations.
+This page has more vocabulary exercises about the relationship between governments and NGOs.
+(NGOs are non-governmental organizations, often called ‘non-profits’ in th U.S., since they are not corporations for the purpose of making a profit.)
+This is a continuation of the gapfill essay started in Types of Organizations.

 Instructions: Type the best word from the list below into each gap (space,) then press “check” to review (and if needed correct) your answers.
 (You can click on the question mark to get a hint-- the first letter of the word.
 However, it will reduce your score.)